Use the Flutter inspector

 , Flex

-The Layout Explorer visualizes how Flex
+The flex explorer tool visualizes how Flex

 widgets and their children are laid out.
 The explorer identifies the main axis and cross axis, as well as the current alignment for each (for example, start, end, and spaceBetween).
 It also shows details like flex factor, flex fit, and layout constraints.